-The ‘You Wouldn’t Believe It’ nugget that was discovered earlier this month in Victoria.
+The ‘You Wouldn’t Believe It’ nugget that was discovered in Victoria in 2019.

 Millions of years ago hot volcanic rocks pushed up through the earth’s surface.
 This gouged a “pathway” for the gold, carried by saline ground water, to follow.
-The gold settled in the faults in the rocks and over time the rocks eroded and the gold washed away as nuggets.
+The gold settled in faults in the rocks and as the rocks eroded over time, the gold washed loose as nuggets.

 These conditions have produced an astonishing windfall for fossickers since the gold rush.
 In fact, Jason says Victoria has yielded 90 per cent of the world’s largest nuggets, including the Welcome Stranger found in 1869, in the golden triangle near Moliagul, weighing 72 kilograms.
 It was discovered just three centimetres beneath the surface around the roots of a tree.
 Sometimes striking it rich is just sheer luck.